 Because the smoky eye is so much fun to play around with, you’re going to need to know exactly how to change up aspects of the look without changing its fundamental flair.

 Both the Makeup Artistry Course and Master Makeup Artistry Course, teach the same basic smoky eye.
-In fact, the first four units of these two courses are identical!
+In fact, the first three units of these two courses are identical!
 In Unit B, you’ll learn about the 4-step eye and how to effortlessly transition it into a smoky eye.
 You’ll then have the opportunity to practice and apply the skill in your Unit C Smoky Eye Application assignment!

 Get a sneak peek of the Unit C: The Smoky Eye assignment in our Makeup Artistry course preview!